DataDog/hiring-engineers/answers.md

 ![](gui_showing_json.jpg)  &nbsp;&nbsp;&nbsp;&nbsp;

-After I deciphered the json i used curl, vi a shell script to post the json for a new Timeboard.
+After I deciphered the json i used curl, via a shell script to post the json for a new Timeboard.